All degree requirements are subject to the provisions and notices in the NIU Undergraduate Catalog. Information is valid through August 2014.

 Anthropology is the study of humankind.
 Specifically, it studies human diversity, both biological and cultural, and the processes underlying the evolution of that diversity.
 Students wishing to become professional anthropologists need to plan on completing a graduate degree after finishing their baccalaureate degree at a university.
 Many students use an anthropology major for other purposes, including graduate/professional work in other disciplines or entering professions that require significant people skills.

 The anthropology faculty numbers 14 full-time and three part-time scholars, all of whom hold a doctorate.
 Faculty research and teaching interests span all four subdisciplines of anthropology (archaeology, linguistic anthropology, physical/biological anthropology, and social/cultural anthropology), and the department boasts excellent research programs and research and teaching collections.
 Several faculty members play central roles in NIU's Women's Studies Program and in the Centers for Southeast Asian Studies, Latino and Latin American Studies, Environmental Studies Program, NGO Leadership and Development, and the Cognitive Studies Initiative.
-Ongoing research programs include the Peruvian Archaeological Research Project, and the Sicilian Archaeological Research Project, and a combined archaeological and ethnographic program in Kenya.
+Ongoing research programs include field schools, for example, lemur conservation in Madagascar and the Sicilian Archaeological Research Project.
 Four faculty members hold adjunct or research associate positions at the Field Museum in Chicago.
 Another integral aspect of anthropology at NIU is the Anthropology Museum , which provides student experience in anthropological museology.
 The Department also houses one of the largest osteological collections in the Midwest with over 50,000 specimens concentrated on non-human primates, human specimans illustrating both normal and abnormal development, and paleontological casts.

 The undergraduate anthropology program at NIU has approximately 90 anthropology majors working on either a B.A. or B.S. degree.
 The graduate program currently has approximately 50 students working toward the M.A.
 In the past 10 years, our graduates have been accepted at the Universities of Michigan, Illinois, Wisconsin, Washington, Hawaii, Colorado, Iowa, and New Mexico, as well as Harvard, Vanderbilt, Northwestern, SMU, Washington University, City University of New York, Johns Hopkins, State University of New York at Binghamton, and Yale.
 Graduates from our master's program have been hired in several community colleges (Kishwaukee, William Rainey Harper, Waubonsee, College of DuPage) and at the Field Museum and American Museum of Natural History.